 The course is structured around 5 assignments.
 Each assignment will be organized by an introduction and exercise and a lecture by a guest speaker.
 The focus will oscillate between the core and the periphery of the profession.
 Through examining a series of people, practices and projects it will demonstrate ways to structure one’s convictions into a vehicle for professional fulfillment.

 1. A visit to a Boston based practice

 2. Conversations with outside visitors, including young professionals leading large global design firms, young architects successfully pursuing their own beliefs through practice and individuals leading established design practices.

 3. Case studies of architectural projects and their underlying professional structures that brought these to light.
 Toledo Museum by SANAA, Kukje Gallery and Shrem Museum by SO – IL amongst others.)

 Method of Evaluation:

-Grades will be established based on student’s participation, quality of response to weekly assignments and quality of final paper.
+Grades will be established based on student’s participation, quality of response to assignments and the quality of the final project.